practicusai/docs/docs/index.md

 ## How can Practicus AI help me?

-Different user personas will benefit from <a href="https://practicus.ai/" target="_blank">Practicus AI</a> differently.
+Different user personas will benefit from <a href="https://practicus.ai/">Practicus AI</a> differently.

 The common benefit will be allowing better collaboration between both technical and non-technical users.